Posted on 28 June 2019

 by MMNY Staff

-Artist Tom Peyton will hand out 96 color-coded bells to the crowd gathered in Tompkins Square Park – one color per note.
-As the ensemble makes its way through the streets of the East Village, a team of conductors waves corresponding colored flags in time with a series of specially curated compositions, prompting participants to collectively contribute to sonorous, atmospheric soundscapes that intensify as the group learns to work and play together.
+Artist Tom Peyton and friends lead this popular community parade through the East Village.
+Participants are each given a color-coded hand bell that plays a specific note.
+As the ensemble wends its way through the streets of the neighborhood, a team of conductors wave corresponding colored flags in time with a series of specially curated compositions, prompting participants to collectively contribute to sonorous, atmospheric soundscapes that intensify as the group learns to work and play together.

-The parade ends at Two Boots Pizza, at the corner Avenue A and E 3rd Street, were participants can warm up with free slices and soda courtesy of the restaurant.
+The parade kicks off from Astor Place Plaza and heads east to wrap up at Two Boots Pizza, at the corner Avenue A and E 3rd Street, where participants can warm up with free slices and soda courtesy of the restaurant.

 WHEN & WHERE: